Michigander/generac/readme.md

 - build demo UI using lit-html async iterable template support
 - extract the wait for promise pattern
 - better define the division between generator functions and their returned objects in these utilities - for example, when should a utility take functions over objects? when should a utility call a passed function? return a function or an object?
 - selectors should support an equality guard for only emitting on change

+## Demo ideas

+- declare your github repo's readme